FVTC/courses/pages/software/getting-started.md

 FVTC.Software is a platform for hosting and managing course materials for Fox Valley Technical College's IT Programs.
 It is built on top of [GitHub](https://github.com) and uses [Markdown](https://www.markdownguide.org/) for content generation.

 Markdown is a simple markup language that allows you to write content in plain text and have it converted to HTML.
-It is used by many popular websites, including [GitHub](https://github.com), [Reddit](https://reddit.com), and [Stack Overflow](https://stackoverflow.com).

-You can see the source code for this page [here](https://raw.githubusercontent.com/FVTC/fvtc.software/master/docs/software/getting-started.md).
+You can see the source code for this page [here](https://github.com/FVTC/courses/blob/master/pages/software/getting-started.md).

 # Getting Started